rzvxa/tryumph/README.md

 ```

 That is still not that bad, Right?
-So what if we want to handle errors by using a default value instead of canceling the operation?
+What if we want to handle errors by using a default value instead of canceling the operation?
 Now we have to rewrite our code like this:
 ```js
   let user = null;